 What you cannot do is to blame the channel or a service for what is your responsibility.
 It’s like blaming your gym because you’re still a bit overweight, even though you haven’t stepped in the exercise room since you’ve signed up.
 You need to put your effort all the way.

-Email Marketing can provide amazing results, but you need to make sure that every step is well taken care of.
+Email Marketing can provide amazing results and great open metrics, but you need to make sure that every step is well taken care of.

 If you’re using Emailbidding, we can take care of Deliverability, Open Rates and CTR as the best in the industry, but you need to make sure your Landing Page will work as well as we do. 😉